kletobias/p2022/_posts/2022-05-07-multicollinearity.md

 The plot of the values of two random variables ranges from close to a line with a negative slope, to close to a line with a positive slope.
 Values of $r\le-0.5$ and $r\ge0.5$ tend to signal a strong correlation in the respective direction.
-One of the good characteristics, that $r$ has, is that its value does not change, if the random variables are subjected to a linear transformation.
-That means, that the scale of the random variables or the difference in scale do not affect its value.
+One of the good characteristics that $r$ has, is that its value does not change, if the random variables are subjected to a linear transformation.
+That means that the scale of the random variables or the difference in scale do not affect its value.
 The sign of $r$ is the same as for $cov$, a difference is that it is normed to the domain of $[-1,1]$